mariana-stefani/portfolio/README.md

 * **Bug 5**
     * **Problem:** When opening the project on mobile devices the colours on the skills were not loading.
     * **Solution:** On *script.js* I removed the immediately invoked function expression from *emaijs* function.

+### Unsolved bugs

+* When loading the project on mobile devices sometimes the *progress-circle* colours doesn't load, only after a refresh of the page.

 ## Deployment